xmen1404/Machine-Learning/CIFAR-10/Readme.md

 # Train Neural Network for CIFAR-10 dataset
 I developed a neural network model for CIFAR-10 dataset.
-This is an assignment in the course CoE202 at my university.
+This is an assignment from a course at my university.

 # Usage
 The source code is a .ipynb file which can be run on Google Colab and other websites that support this notebook document (e.g. Kaggle).